toghruljalil/toghruljalil/README.md

 # HI THERE!👋
 -------------------------------------------------------
 - I'm studying on Kocaeli University 👨🏻‍🎓
-- I'm currently developing a game 👨🏻‍💻
+- I'm currently doing an internship 👨🏻‍💻
 - Ability to write code in C, C#, Python and Java 💻
 -------------------------------------------------------
 How to reach me 📧 :